There are those who regard the crook, or neck, of the saxophone to be

 their instruments, available at any time after purchase of the actual

-instrument ( hence the term 'aftermarket crooks' ).
+instrument (hence the term 'aftermarket crooks').
 I believe that Yanagisawa

 in particular were early pioneers of this scheme.
+The problem still arose

-The problem still arose though if your sax was no longer in production
+though if your sax was no longer in production - and losing a crook from

-- and losing a crook from a Selmer MKVI or a Conn 6M often meant a frantic
+a Selmer MKVI or a Conn 6M often meant a frantic search for a replacement

-search for a replacement from a beaten up horn, or simply trying as many
+from a beaten up horn, or simply trying as many crooks as you could lay

-crooks as you could lay your hands on in the hope of finding something
+your hands on in the hope of finding something that worked.

 Enter the craftsman.